Simontagbor/Steghub-DevOps-training/Webstack_implementation_mean/README.md

 module.exports = mongoose.model('Book', bookSchema);
 ```

-In the `apps/models/book.js` file, we are simply creating a Book interface which will serve as a blueprint for creating new book objects anytime they are needed.
+In the `apps/models/book.js` file, we are simply creating a Book interface that will serve as a blueprint for creating new book objects anytime they are needed.
-the Book interface is been created using mongodb's [object relational mapper]() `mongoose` the `mongoose.model()` method tells mongoose to create a `Book` interface based on a specified Schema.
-Schema is like a set of specifications that a given interface should have.
-For our `Book` interface we want to model the real-world representation of a book and so we want all books that will be created with the `Book` interface to have a `Name`, `isbn`, `author`, and `pages`.
+the Book interface is been created using MongoDB's object-relational mapper]() `mongoose` the `mongoose.model()` method tells Mongoose to create a `Book` interface based on a specified Schema.
+A schema is like a set of specifications that a given interface should have.
+For our `Book` interface, we want to model the real-world representation of a book and so we want all books that will be created with the `Book` interface to have a `Name`, `isbn`, `author`, and `pages`.

-We rely heavily on the mongoose orm package let's make sure it's installed.
+We rely heavily on the Mongoose orm package let's make sure it's installed.

 ```bash
 sudo npm install mongoose
 ```

 let's spin up the newly configured backend server

 ```bash